angt/secret/README.md

     Passphrase:
     9{6u0ue>5&W2+z#OR:`X<@-#

-Start `bash` in a trusted zone:
+Start a trusted zone:

-    $ secret agent bash
+    $ secret agent
     Passphrase:

 Now, the passphrase is not requested and completion fully works!

+If you don't use `bash` but still want completion, run `secret agent bash` or (much better) send a PR to add support for your shiny shell :)

 ---
 For feature requests and bug reports,